-Why is America so divided?
-America is divided because NEITHER POLITICAL PARTY IS DOING WHAT IS BEST FOR AMERICA.
-If you keep reading, I will prove it to you.
+Why do so many Americans disagree on so many political issues?
+Why are Americans so divided?
+Americans are divided because NEITHER POLITICAL PARTY IS DOING WHAT IS BEST FOR AMERICA.
+If you keep reading, we will prove it to you.

 Republicans don't realize that doing nothing while businesses move factories to other countries will eventually destroy America because when there is no middle class left and the poor outnumber the wealthy, the poor will vote for fascism, socialism or communism.
 The substantial popularity of admitted socialist Bernie Sanders in the 2016 Democrat primary, the election of Alexandria Ocasio-Cortez, the Democrat party moving even more to the left as seen by the positions of their 2020 presidential candidates, and the facist groups that threaten violence against conservatives and prevent them from speaking are a few of the many signs that many Americans are not benefitting from capitalism.
 Why do Republicans continue to ignore these signs and side with the Business Roundtable and the U.S. Chamber of Commerce?

 How do we correct all these things?
 How do we get our government to obey our Constitution and how do we return power over government back to the people SO THAT IT WILL DO WHAT IS BEST FOR US?
 How do we end income inequality?
 How do we fix the tax code?
 How do we end the political division in America?
 THE ANSWER TO THESE QUESTIONS AND THE SOLUTIONS TO ALL THE PROBLEMS STATED ABOVE CAN BE FOUND IN THE POLITICAL POLICIES CONTAINED IN THE AMERICAN NATIONALIST PLAN FOR THE AMERICAN PEOPLE THAT FOLLOWS.
 Keep reading; you will not find our proposed policies anywhere else.